mattr21/webdb-i-challenge/queries.md

 SELECT * FROM suppliers WHERE length(suppliername) > 20

 ## find all customers that include the word "market" in the name.
 Should return 4 records.
+SELECT * FROM customers WHERE customername like '%market%'

 ## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.